 Common symptoms include:

-- Pain at the joint of the hip, which may also be felt on the outside of the thigh
+- Pain at the side of the hip, which may also be felt on the outside of the thigh

 - Pain that is sharp or intense at first, but may become more of an ache

 - Swelling and warmth of the hip joint

 - Getting out of a chair or bed